 From your business logo to your website and social media channels, your visual brand identity is the first thing that strangers come across.

-That’s why it’s so important to have an attractive visual brand identity as a freelancer, which communicates what your business does and reflects its values.
+That’s why it’s so important to have an attractive visual brand identity as a freelancer that communicates what your business does while simultaneously reflecting your brand values.
 It’s the bread and butter of effective digital marketing in the information age so that you can stand out amongst the competition.

 Define Your Brand Handwriting

-Visual brand identity 101: develop your brand handwriting.
+Creating your visual brand identity 101: start with your brand handwriting.

 How do I develop one, you ask?